mihaipriboi/WRO_Future_Engineers_2024/README.md

 - Upgrade to a camera with higher resolution for better object detection and tracking.
 - Test alternative lighting solutions to improve visibility in various conditions.
 - Implement advanced image processing algorithms to enhance detection accuracy.
-- Integrate a camera calibration system to ensure consistent performance across different environments.
-To make the colors easier to calibrate, you can implement the following steps:
-- Use a color calibration chart: Create a chart with different color patches that cover a wide range of hues, saturations, and brightness levels.
-Capture images of the chart under different lighting conditions and use these images to calibrate the color detection algorithm.
-- Implement automatic white balance: Use algorithms to automatically adjust the white balance of the camera based on the captured image.
-This helps in removing any color cast caused by the lighting conditions and ensures accurate color detection.
 - Use color correction algorithms: Apply color correction algorithms to compensate for any variations in lighting conditions.
 These algorithms can adjust the color values of the captured image to match a reference color space, making the colors more consistent and easier to calibrate.
 - Provide user-adjustable parameters: Allow users to manually adjust color thresholds or ranges to fine-tune the color detection.
 This can be done through a user interface or by providing configuration files that can be modified.
 - Implement real-time feedback: Display the detected colors in real-time to the user, along with the calibrated values.
 This allows users to visually verify the accuracy of the color detection and make adjustments if necessary.